 - 8.8.1.3.
 Service Specific Teacher (Life Skills Classes, Learning Intervention Class, Transition Classes) caseloads shall not exceed 15. - 8.8.1.3.1.
 Excluding IEP mandates (such as 1 to 1 assistance), Instructional Aide time shall be allocated to appropriately support all students in the classroom.
 With consideration for unique student needs, additional Instructional Aide time may be allocated to Life Skills classes when caseloads exceed 12. - 8.8.1.4.
 Speech Therapist caseloads will not exceed 55. - 8.8.2.
 Caseload Overages - 8.8.2.1.
-When a caseload overage is identified, the principal and Special Education department chair shall meet and develop a plan to resolve the issue within 5 work days; this plan shall be implemented within 10 work days. - 8.8.2.2.
+When a caseload overage is identified, the principal and Special Education department chair shall meet and develop a plan to resolve the issue within 5 work days; this plan shall be implemented within 10 work days.
+A state waiver will be filed if needed for a caseload over 28 students.
+Caseloads will not exceed 32 students. - 8.8.2.2.
 If no resolution is reached at the site level, the Superintendent or designee shall meet with the AEA President or designee to develop and implement a resolution within15 work days. - 8.8.2.3.
 If no resolution is reached, the overage is subject to the grievance article, starting at Step II. - 8.8.3.
 When the site learning skills total enrollment exceeds the total site caseload maximum by 5 or more students, the District will allocate the appropriate an additional FTE to ensure caseload maximums are not exceeded.
 In the event the additional FTE is temporary, the FTE may be removed with 30 days notice during the school year when said FTE is no longer necessary to maintain caseloads at or below contract maximums. - 8.9 Master Scheduling Process